JIN-Owen/Availability-Evaluation/README.md

-# About
-Availability Evaluation of Industrial Internet of Things under Malware Propagation:
-An Extended Reliability Block Diagram Approach Based on Stochastic Games

 # Introduction
 Source code for the paper entitled "Availability Evaluation of Industrial Internet of Things under Malware Propagation:
 An Extended Reliability Block Diagram Approach Based on Stochastic Games" submitted to IEEE Transactions on Reliability for possible publication.